AAO Eye Wiki

 Click here for a sample the membership form.
 Please review the requirements for your application prior to submitting.

-The Macula Society Credentialing Committee welcomes your application for membership to the Macula Society whose mission is to promote research and publication in macular and retinal diseases.
-The purpose of this document is to outline the criteria for assessing new membership applications as determined by the Macula Society and specifically the Executive and Credentialing Committees.
-These criteria do not ensure admission but provide a basis for selecting future members from the applicant pool.
+The Macula Society Credentialing Committee welcomes your application to our society.
+Our mission is to promote research and publication in macular and retinal vascular diseases.
+The purpose of this letter is to clarify what we (the Society and specifically the Credentialing Committee) are looking for in new member applications.

 The bylaws of the Macula Society mandate the following for Active Members: